doyonghoon/yong-scala-dependency/Warmup.md

 Thus, now we know that `f(x) = 2^x`.
 The problem then reduces to solve the power x of 2.
-My high level strategy solving the problem is that it is similar to using two pointers in a number line going towards to the number multiple of 2 in `ln(x)` iterations.
+My high level strategy solving the problem is that it is similar to using two pointers in a number line going towards to the number multiple of 2 in `ln(n)` iterations.
 The following is a complete working code in Scala.

 ```scala
 def calculate(n: Int): Int = {